Notable People

 He was a civil-rights activist, a folk musician, a radio host, a professor, a children's author, a memoirist, a public intellectual, and later a Jew by choice who wrote openly about the conversion.
 Any one of those could have produced a respectable career.
 Lester kept carrying all of them.

-That multiplicity is the story.
+That range is the story.

 Civil rights was not a preface to the writing